bugcrowd/test-summary-buildkite-plugin/README.md

 * `style:` Set the annotation style.
 Defaults to `error`.
 * `fail_on_error:` Whether the command should return non-zero exit status on failure.
 Defaults to `false` so failing to annotate a build does not cause the entire pipeline to fail.
+* `mount_in_buildkite_agent:` Whether to bind mount `buildkite-agent` into the container.
+The `bugcrowd/test-summary-buildkite-plugin` image has `buildkite-agent` v3 installed.
+This option is useful if the agent itself is running in a container, thus it can't bind mount the agent binary directly into the container.
+Defaults to `true`, i.e. the same agent binary performing the build will be mounted in.

 ## Truncation